 For my property, which we cover in our Case Study 2 page, here are the EPC ratings that result, when we select different types of glazing.
 This is a 1950s mid-terraced property with a condensing gas combi boiler, but without cavity wall insulation.

-I have asumed a 'Typical' amount of glazing and for the pre-2002 double glazing we've assumed a uPVC frame with 16mm glazing gap:
+I have assumed a 'Typical' amount of glazing and for the pre-2002 double glazing we've assumed a uPVC frame with 16mm glazing gap:

 The figures make insteresting reading, but they won't necessarily relate to your property, which will have many differences compared to mine.
-Always engage with a local energy assessor first, to see what difference would be made with your property, before proceeding to spend any money.
+Always engage with a local energy assessor first, to see what improvement could be made with your property, before proceeding to spend any money.

 What surprises me here is the relatively small difference of 2 SAP points that moving from Single glazing to Double glazing makes, and also with my property, how all the other forms of glazing produce the same EPC rating of 68D.

-I therefore won't be changing my double glazing, which is already 2002+, to triple glazing as there is no obvious gain for my EPC rating.
+I therefore won't be changing my double glazing, which is already 2002+, to triple glazing as there is no obvious gain for my EPC rating, and doing so would incur significant financial costs.

 Just to check, I repeated the assessment with cavity wall insulation added to the property, and the results indicated similarly with 70C for single glazing and 72C for all other glazing types.